AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-settings/best-practices-for-touchpoint-settings.md

 * Identify exactly what fields will clearly denote the rule or rules you’re setting up
 * Make sure you have specified the correct operator for the rule
 * Utilizing the key above, make sure your rule is specified in the correct section of the Touchpoint Settings
-* Test your rules before implementing them by replicating the rule logic in a Bizible touchpoint report in CRM to ensure it is suppressing or removing the desired data
+* Test your rules before implementing them by replicating the rule logic in a Buyer touchpoint report in CRM to ensure it is suppressing or removing the desired data

 ## Best Practice for Maintenance {#best-practice-for-maintenance}

 Reviewing your Touchpoint Settings is important as they can drastically change your data when not defined appropriately.
 As a best practice, we recommend you review your Touchpoint Settings at least twice a year.
-This is a simple visual review of the rules set up in the Touchpoint Settings section of your Bizible app.
+This is a simple visual review of the rules set up in the Touchpoint Settings section of your Marketo Measure app.
 This review will allow you to feel confident that your Touchpoint Settings are up to date and that any changes can be made accordingly.

 Reasons to review your Touchpoint Settings include...